damian-andrzej/K8s-calico-onprem/README.md

 - 3 Ubuntu virtual machines
 - All VMs should use bridged networking
 - You have `sudo` access on all machines
-- Internet access is available on the VMs
+- Internet access is available on the VM

 ---